Pop Culture Madness!

 - Lowenbrau beer

-When songwriter Allee Willis heard Earth, Wind & Fire's lyrics for her song September, she was initially put off by meaningless 'ba-dee-ya's in the chorus.
-She later said she learned her greatest lesson from it, which was to "never let the lyric get in the way of the groove".
+When songwriter Allee Willis heard Earth, Wind & Fire’s lyrics for her song September, she was initially put off by meaningless ‘ba-dee-ya’s in the chorus.
+She later said she learned her greatest lesson from it: “never let the lyric get in the way of the groove.”

 - NBA coach Dick Motta NBA coach Dick Motta